ikhanani/PythonMemeGenerator/README.md

 # Meme Generator
 This application generates a meme from either user supplied text and images.
 If nothing is given as input, a random meme will be generated.
+Memes can be created both from the command line and the Flask application.

+## Dependencies
+All dependencies can be installed by running ```pip install -r requirements.txt```
 ## Running from meme.py
 To run this program from the command line, run ```python3 meme.py```.
 Optionally, the following arguments can be used to supply the image, quote, and author.